Homa/rhelements.github.io/docs/framework-integration/rhelements-angularjs-integration.md

     This allows us to reference and inject node modules in index file.

-3. Install needed packages:

-    In this step, we install and include web component library that we want to use (rh-card) and polyfill libraries, in our app.
+    In this step, we install and include web component library that we want to use (rh-card) in our app.

     Here are listed three options to include RHElements:

     - ES5 UMD compatible
         ```bash
-        bower install --save webcomponents/webcomponentsjs#^1.0.0
         bower install --save requirejs
         npm install @rhelements/rh-card --save
         ```

         Next step is adding installed packages to public/index.html:

         ```html
         <!-- build:js(src) scripts/vendor.js -->